ossu/computer-science/README.md

 > See more about "Commit to a process, not a goal" [here](http://jamesclear.com/goals-systems).

-## Project Based
+## Project-based

-Here in **OSS University**, you do **not** need to take exams, because we are focused on **real projects**!
+**OSS University** is **project-focused**.
+You are encouraged to do the assignments and exams for each course, but what really matters is whether you can *use*  your knowledge to solve a real world problem.

-In order to show everyone that you **successfully** finished a course, you should create a **real project**.
+In order to show everyone that you successfully finished a course, you should create a **real project**.

 > "What does it mean?"

-After you finish a course, you should think about a **real world problem** that you can solve using the acquired knowledge in the course.
-You don't need to create a big project, but you must create something to **validate** and **consolidate** your knowledge, and also to show to the world that you are capable to create something useful with the concepts that you learned.
+After you finish a course, you should think about a problem that you can solve using the acquired knowledge in the course.
+It doesn't have to be a big project, but rather it should show the world that you are capable of creating something useful with the concepts that you learned.

+It won't make sense to do a project for *every* course, as some are purely theoretical (e.g. calculus).
+But anytime you gain practical skills (e.g., a new programming language), you should use it right away to **validate** and **consolidate** your knowledge.

 The projects of all students will be listed in [this](PROJECTS.md) file. **Submit your project's information in that file after you conclude it**.